Image of GILEAD HIV Logo

 • Improve HIV-related health outcomes of people with HIV.
 Among other things, the Strategy aims to link people living with HIV to care immediately after diagnosis, remove barriers to HIV treatment, identify those who are not in care or not virally suppressed to engage or reengage them in care, provide integrative HIV services for HIV-associated comorbidities, coinfections, and complications, and increase adherence to HIV treatment and retention in care to achieve and maintain long-term viral suppression.* It also aims to expand the capacity to provide whole-person care to long-term survivors and older adults living with HIV, advance the developments of next-generation HIV therapies, and accelerate research for an HIV cure.2

 • Reduce HIV-related disparities and health inequities.
-Marginalized communities—including men who have sex with men (MSM) and people of color—have been disproportionately impacted by HIV/AIDS since the beginning of the epidemic.24 This disproportionate impact is especially evident in Black women, who accounted for 55% of new HIV diagnoses among women in the US in 2019.25 Similarly, transgender women are also highly impacted, with an HIV prevalence of 14.1% compared to an estimated <0.5% of US adults overall, according to data published in 2019.26 The Strategy acknowledges and seeks to reduce these disparities as well as stigma and discrimination, and address the policy issues, social and structural determinants of health, and co-occurring conditions that impede access to HIV services and exacerbate HIV in some communities.
+Marginalized communities—including men who have sex with men (MSM) and people of color—have been disproportionately impacted by HIV/AIDS since the beginning of the epidemic.25 This disproportionate impact is especially evident in Black/African American females, who accounted for 54% of new HIV diagnoses among females in the US in 2021.26,† Similarly, transgender women are also highly impacted, with an HIV prevalence of 14.1% compared to an estimated <0.5% of US adults overall, according to data published in 2019.27 The Strategy acknowledges and seeks to reduce these disparities as well as stigma and discrimination, and address the policy issues, social and structural determinants of health, and co-occurring conditions that impede access to HIV services and exacerbate HIV in some communities.
 The Strategy aims to achieve these goals by employing and providing public leadership opportunities for people living with or at risk for HIV, training and expanding a diverse HIV workforce, advancing HIV-related communications to achieve improved messaging and uptake, and addressing misinformation and healthcare mistrust.2

 • Achieve integrated, coordinated efforts among all partners and interested parties.
 Among other things, the Strategy aims to integrate HIV prevention and treatment efforts across all levels of government (state, federal, community-based, local, and territorial) with those of organizations (public, private, academic, community-based, and faith-based) working on these issues.
 It also suggests a holistic approach to prevention and treatment of HIV in the context of other often co-occurring health conditions such as STIs, viral hepatitis, substance use, and mental health disorders.
 Moreover, it seeks to integrate HIV awareness with outreach and services for other intersecting issues such as intimate partner violence and housing instability.
 Finally, it seeks to improve the quality, accessibility, sharing, and uses of HIV prevention, care, and other data, and to advance methods of measuring, monitoring, evaluating, and using these data to course correct as needed to achieve the Strategy's goals.2